Charlie Kirk Assassination Aftermath

 The country is now under nationwide curfew after mass protests led by teenagers and young adults turned deadly.

-The unrest began after the government banned social media, but protesters also were calling out unemployment, corruption, and inequality.
+The unrest began after the government banned social media, but protesters also are calling out unemployment, corruption, and inequality.

 It was a bigger thing than just social media, but social media set it off about this sort of culture of elitism.